What is Visual Arts about?

 Photography

-Advertising, events, fashion, landscape, portraits, sports videographer and content creator.
+Advertising, events, fashion, landscape, portraits, sports videographer, content creator.

 Ceramics, pottery, industrial designer or model designer, jeweller, toy designer, weaver.

-Architect, interior designer, landscape architect and design, traffic management planner, urban planner.
+Architect, interior designer, landscape architect and designer, traffic management planner, urban planner.

 Art historian, art critic, curriculum designer, graphic novelist, arts administrator.